antholeole/blog/public/blog/life/Habits-Cannot-Be-Overstated/content.md

 - To-Do list Checking

 Of course these habits aren't permanent and they never stop taking effort to complete.
 It would be easier to just leave my keys in my pants, but it feels _wrong_.
 Creating a habit out of something makes it the 'default behavior', where not doing that behavior would have to be an intentional choice.

+Some things I have on my habit-creation To Do list:
+- write here (oops!)
+- LeetCode (still not a habit, although a couple times a week I get the urge to do a problem or two)
+- reading (Very difficult with a not so set schedule due to school + Lacrosse)